ericrenone/sylvach/README.md

 ### 4. **Low-Resource Design**
 - Optimized for **communication, memory, and energy efficiency**.
-- Aligns with your research on **dismantling the "compute wall"** in FL.

 ### 5. **Production-Ready**
 - Smooth animation, fixed scaling, and clean visuals.